raphibolliger/AngularI18N/README.md

 ## Deploy

 You need a routing or redirecting logic on your server to serve the right langauge version of your app.
-The live demo use diffrent sub-direcotries to serve a diffrente langauge.
+The live demo use different sub-direcotries to serve a different langauge.

 # Documentation and help
-A complete guide for i18n can be found at the official angular documentation
+A complete guide and more examples for i18n can be found at the official angular documentation
 https://angular.io/guide/i18n